 Below is our Key West Bike map.
 We’ve included five bike routes and plenty of points of interest along the way.
 We’ve also added the highest-rated Key West bike rental shops and bike tours around the island.
 If the map doesn’t load, just hit the refresh button on your browser 🙂 You should also be able to load this map on your phone to have it with you as you bike around (when you’re stopped, of course).

-The Key West Perimeter Route is the best bike route around Key West.
+The East Perimeter Route travels the quiet side of the island, mostly on dedicated bike trails.
 It’s 7-miles long and will take approximately one hour to complete if you don’t stop along the way.
 Of course, what’s the fun of that?

 The route starts at the West Martello Tower, one of the old forts on the island used as gunnery practice and has since been turned into a botanical garden.
 This is a loop trail, so in actuality, you can start anywhere along the way.
 From West Martello, you continue down Atlantic Blvd until you hit Bertha St. at the Southernmost Hockey Club (roller hockey, but it counts).
 The route jogs right for a block until you reach Smathers Beach.